Fan Fic: Four Hundred Ninety Six Reasons

-- Parody Sue: Bororo... rather blatantly, too.
+- Parody Sue: Bororo is a pretty blatant example.
 Although rather than the stereotypical "perfect sparkly" character that usually fits the trope, her design is implicitley a parody of Original Character types commonly seen in the Homestuck and Total Drama fandoms: Her appearance is flat-out stated to be a copy of Jade and Karkat's, she is something of a self-insert parody (having intrests supposedly nearly identical to the author's), she has a psychopathic crush on Gamzee, her "quirk" is typing in a completely normal style, she is stated (by herself) as the "nice but can be really mean if you make her angry" type but really comes off as a jerk throughout, frequently antagonizes all the "bad" characters such as Meenah, and can't feel and doesn't know well about (a jab at the fandom misconceptions of such) any quadrant except flushed.
 Her trolltag is even "plotDevice."

 Your name is BORORO SIERDA, and EVERYTHING ABOUT YOU IS AWFUL.